kammerma/sciforma-org-uploader/README.md

 The service provides two core modules:

 - **Module 1 (Loader)**: Parses a CSV containing the full path to each BSU (leaf) and builds an in-memory tree of organizational units.
-For each node, it checks Sciforma by _description_; if it exists, the `id` is filled.
+For each node, it checks Sciforma by _organization code_; if it exists, the `id` is filled.
 If missing and not in simulation mode, it creates the node in Sciforma and stores the returned `id`.
 - **Module 2 (Orderer)**: Ensures sibling ordering in Sciforma by setting `next_sibling_id` on each node (and parent_id/name) using PATCH.
-It updates then name and description as well.
+It updates the name as well.

 Both modules support: